 Try to avoid choosing a business name which stems from a current trend.
 If you were to name your ecommerce business ‘Selfie Stick Corporation’ you may see success initially, but how popular will your business be in the next few years?

 It’s important to consider the staying-power of a name before you register your business, as it’ll be inconvenient to change your name later on.
 Changing your name once you’ve created an established ecommerce business is a hassle legally, and can also lead to confusion for your existing customers.

 3. Picking Your Business Entity

 After you’ve decided on a name for your ecommerce business, you’ll need to choose the type of business entity which best fits your online store.
 There are two main options; registering your business as an LLC, or incorporation.
 There are distinct differences between these two options, so we’ve broken down the key points which you’ll need to know so you can make the best decision for your ecommerce business.

-When you’ve registered your ecommerce business as an LLC you won’t be personally liable for any debts which your company accumulates.
-This means that your personal assets like your savings, car, and house will be completely safe if anything were to happen to your ecommerce business.
+When you’ve registered your business as an LLC, you won’t be personally liable for any debts which your company accumulates.
+This means that your personal assets like your savings, car, and house will be completely safe if anything were to happen to your company.

 When most think of corporations they think of multi-million dollar companies with hundreds of employees, but incorporation merely means that you’ll develop from a sole proprietorship into a company which is formally recognised as a legal business entity.